 Crafts and Souvenirs shopping

 The town of Kisoro is marked by countless number of craft shops which present a wide array of handmade items and African handicrafts manufactured by the resident Bafumbira and Twa natives.
 These impressive items present the true beauty of Kisoro and her cultural diversity.
 These include hand woven baskets, gorilla sculptures, wood carvings, African clothing and more.
-The extensive papyrus swamp stretching from Kisoro to Lake Bunyonyi in Kabale is sustainably be utilized to provide the raw materials.
+The extensive papyrus swamp stretching from Kisoro to Lake Bunyonyi in Kabale is utilized to provide the raw materials.